 Barn Cat Program

 Some of the cats that come to us are not suitable for adoption as house pets.
 This may include cats whose litter box habits aren't so great, feral cats who are shy or fearful of people, or cats who are just too independent.
 To prevent euthanizing these creatures, we have developed a barn cat program to further accentuate our mission.

 PLACING A BARN CAT

-Your new barn cats will receive all tests and vaccines an indoor cat gets.
-They are spayed or neutered, vaccinated for rabies, distemper, and other diseases, tested negative for FIV and feline leukemia, and their ears are "tipped" to indicate the cat has been altered.
+Your new barn cats will be spayed or neutered, vaccinated for rabies, combo tested, and their ears are "tipped" to indicate the cat has been altered.
 Barn cats do better in pairs and in some cases, it's required based on the animals' needs.